abeerfatima1122/Hackathon-Experience-Building-a-Spam-Email-Detection-System-with-RNN/README.md

-# Spam Email Detection using ResNet
+# Spam Email Detection using RNN

 ## 🚀 Project Overview
-This project is a **Spam Email Detection System** built using **ResNet**.
+This project is a **Spam Email Detection System** built using **RNN**.
 The model classifies emails as spam or not spam based on text features.
 It was developed as part of a **hackathon on February 16, 2025**.

 ## 📌 Features
 - **Data Cleaning & Preprocessing**: Removed noise, handled missing values, and normalized text.